6XGate/indesely/docs/reference/update-query-builder.md

 - **Parameters**

   - `record` — The record to be added or replaced to the store.
-  - `key` — If required, the key for record.
+  - `key` — If required, or optionally, the key for record.

 - **Type Parameters**